arfc/mhtgr350-benchmark/README.md

 * particles4.inp: defines the particle locations in the fuel compact.
 * particles79.inp: defines the particle locations in the fuel assembly.
 * rsc-fuel: model of rsc fuel assembly.
+* standard-column: model of the fuel column with bottom and top reflectors.
-* standard fuel: model of the standard fuel assembly.
+* standard-fuel: model of the standard fuel assembly.

 'auliary.py' does the following:
 - Adds legends to serpent geometry figures.